 - 7. Melt the chocolate in a microwave-safe bowl in the microwave for 20- to 30-second intervals on medium power, stirring after each interval, until melted and smooth.
 Let cool at room temperature for a few minutes.

 - 8. Place the cookies close together, but not touching, on racks set over wax paper.
 Pour the chocolate into a small plastic bag (or squeeze bottle).
 Seal the bag and make a tiny cut in one corner.
 Working quickly, drizzle the chocolate in a zigzag pattern over the cookies.
-Let the chocolate set completely before storing the cookies.
+Let the chocolate set completely.
+(You can store the cookies, layered between sheets of wax paper, in an airtight container at room temperature for up to 4 days or in the refrigerator for up to 2 weeks.)

-Chocolate Caramel Thumbprints Recipe © 2008 Lisa Zwirn.
+Chocolate Caramel Thumbprint Cookies Recipe © 2008 Lisa Zwirn.
 Photo © 2008 Corinne Planche.
 All rights reserved.